 Another difference is in the price.
-As its crossing into smartwatch territory, you won’t be surprised that Ionic retails for around $100 more than the Blaze.
+As its crossing into smartwatch territory, you won’t be surprised that Ionic is more expensive than the Blaze.
 But is it worth the extra cash?

 It probably is, particularly if you are an avid swimmer or serious runner.
 If not and you are looking to spend that money on something else, the Blaze remains a solid choice for someone who is after 24/7 fitness device, and how does the occasional run here and there.
 If on the other hand you are looking for a smartwatch first – fitness tracker second, we would suggest going for the Apple Watch.

 Like this article?
 Subscribe to our monthly newsletter and never miss out!